 When it comes to sizing a heater, it’s not all numbers and formulas: Variables thrown in by Mother Nature and the location of the vessel need to be factored in.
 Following are issues that can affect heater size.

-If the pool is in the shade frequently, you also may need to upsize the heater.
-Although there’s no precise rule here, if the pool is located in a shaded area, you should throw in a small “fudge factor” to be on the safe side.
+Shade: If the pool is in the shade, you may need to upsize the heater.
+Although there’s no precise rule, you should throw in a small “fudge factor” to be on the safe side.

 In this and other areas, it pays to contact heater manufacturers or your local supplier for expert guidance.
 After all, customer satisfaction is at stake.